• Home Page

 MORE HOT WATER!
 Adds as much as 10% more capacity to your current hot water system (by keeping the water stored in your hot water pipes hot!).

 KEEP PIPES FROM FREEZING!
 The Hot Water Lobster instant hot water valve automatically allows water in your pipes to circulate when the control valve cools below the set temperature (even if your electricity goes out).
+Circulating water is less likely to freeze (especially when the water is warm).

 REDUCES CONDENSATION!
 The Hot Water Lobster instant hot water valve reduces condensation on pipes and toilets basins.